-A report on water quality hazards and risk levels within a public drinking water source area; includes recommendations to avoid, minimise, or manage those risks for the protection of the water supply in the provision of safe drinking water supply.
+A report on water quality hazards and risk levels within a public drinking water source area; includes recommendations to avoid, minimise, or manage those risks for the protection of the water solution cavities, bedding planes and zones of weathering igneous, metamorphic and deformed sedimentary rocks.

-Fractured rock An aquifer where groundwater is present in the fractures, joints, solution cavities, bedding planes and zones of weathering igneous, metamorphic and deformed sedimentary rocks.
+Fractured rock An aquifer where groundwater is present in the fractures, joints, to the land surface.

-Fractures rock aquifers are highly susceptible to contamination from land-use activities when aquifers crop-out or sub-crop close to the land surface.
+Fractured rock aquifers are highly susceptible to contamination from land-use activities when aquifers crop-out or sub-crop close consumption (NHMRC & NRMMC 2011).